Workers’ Compensation and Rehabilitation and Other Legislation Amendment Act 2024

 - Your employer must not influence your decision to make a claim or not make a claim for compensation by giving you a benefit (financial or otherwise) or causing you any detriment (like a threat to dismiss or disadvantage you).

-- From 1 January 2025, your employer must give you an information statement about your rights and responsibilities in the workers’ compensation scheme as soon as practicable after you commence employment.
-Your insurer must also give you a copy of this information statement if you make a claim for workers’ compensation.
+- From 1 January 2025, an insurer must give you an information statement about your rights and responsibilities in the workers’ compensation scheme if you make a claim for workers’ compensation.

 What are examples of ‘reasonable steps’ and ‘reasonable services’?